Lightprotocol/light-protocol/README.md

 and development environment.

 First, install the dependencies (they will be installed in the `.local` directory inside your repository clone).
-If you want to install Redis (needed only for the rpc), use the  `--enable-redis` option.

 ```
 ./scripts/install.sh